rkalendar/TotalRepeats/README.md

 ### Input: FASTA

 TotalRepeats accepts standard FASTA format or plain-text nucleotide sequences.
 Multi-entry FASTA files are supported.
-Each individual sequence (chromosome / record) may be up to 2 GB; in the comparative modes (`-combine`, `-combine2`, `-combinemask`) the *combined* size across all files is not limited by that cap.
+Each individual sequence (chromosome / record) may be up to 2 GB; in the comparative modes (`-collate`, `-joint`, `-combinemask`) the *pangenome* size across all files is not limited by that cap.

 ```
 >sequence_id Optional description